-Listening - Native Speakers
+Listening - (Native Speakers)

-- Clinton Kanahele Collection: Recorded interviews
+- Clinton Kanahele Collection: Recorded interviews (All native speakers)

-- Na Hulu Kupuna: Videos interviews
+- Na Hulu Kupuna: Videos interviews of native speakers

-- Lolena Nicholas: Interview of Niʻihau woman
+- Lolena Nicholas: Video interview of a Niihau woman

 - Emma Kauhi: Recording

-- Ka makani kaʻili aloha (Kawika Kaʻalakea): Video interview/story
+- Ka makani kaʻili aloha (Kawika Kaalakea): Video interview/story

-- Tutu Maluʻihi: Video interview
+- Tutu Maluihi: Video interview

-- Tutu Maluʻihi #2: Video
+- Tutu Maluihi #2: Video

-- Tutu Maluʻihi #3: Video
+- Tutu Maluihi #3: Video

-- Ka Moʻolelo o Kaohele: Recoded story
+- Ka Moolelo o Kaohele: Recoded story

 - Ke kula Niihau o Kekaha: Video interview